Conditions: Baltimore, Maryland, 12/21/2024 11:20:02 pm

 Recent Big Swings Of EXTREMES

-Using Baltimore’s BWI as Reference
+Using Baltimore’s BWI as a Reference

 Rainfall